bkoz/odo-demo/README.md

 Launch vscode and open 2 terminals.
 Launch a web browser and login to the Openshift web console.

+From the web browser, login to an Openshift cluster.
+In the upper right menu under your name, choose `Copy Login Command -> Display Token` then copy the `server` and `token` arguments from the example `oc` command string.

 Perform the following steps using the `odo` client from a vscode terminal.